 The Ombudsman is an independent officer of the Legislature who investigates complaints from the public about Ontario government services, recommending improvements for governance and resolving individual issues.
-The Acting Ombudsman is Barbara Finlay.
+The Ombudsman is Mr. J. Paul Dubé, who began his five-year term on April 1, 2016.
 Click here to learn more

 Aims to build on investigative legacy and relationships as mandate expands

 (TORONTO – April 1, 2016) New Ontario Ombudsman Paul Dubé took his oath of office today, beginning a five-year term as the province’s independent, impartial watchdog.
 Mr. Dubé is the province’s seventh Ombudsman since the office was established in 1975.

 New Ontario Ombudsman to start April 1: Mr. Paul Dubé

 (TORONTO – February 17, 2016) Mr. J. Paul Dubé of Ottawa has been appointed as Ontario’s seventh Ombudsman for a five-year term, to begin April 1, 2016.
 His appointment by an all-party committee of the Legislative Assembly was announced yesterday and approved by unanimous vote in the Legislature.